Third Bridge… the great strategic disrupter in the Expert Network industry.

 - Forum calls (round robin discussion with other subject matter experts)

 Their site hints at broader opportunities, such as face-to-face meetings, longer term consulting projects or potentially even joining a portfolio company’s board.
 I wouldn’t count on this, but certainly a nice upside if this occurs.
+Many of these firms are located in New York or the Northeastern US, which is worth considering.

 For executives in transition, their research page is worth a read – good interview fodder.
 They publish studies about a variety of strategic topics and industry trends.
+While many of these are designed to help generate informed investment decisions, the same topics you mention to an investor will be of interest to industry executives and management consulting firms.

 Were You Invited to A Third Bridge Paid Consultation?